Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ![A four-segment inverted pendulum, with the joints all at different angles.
 A green probe is near the top segment.](images/offsetprobe.png)

-To dos for this week:
+Other things to do this week:

-- [] break the plotting into joints that are in line and out of line with the probe motion
+- [x] break the plotting into joints that are in line and out of line with the probe motion
-- [] verify the probe position still works with the simulation part of the code
+- [x] verify the probe position still works with the simulation part of the code
 - [] why doesn't it accept cylinders??
 - [] make it so that the stiffness of different joints can be changed outside the xml scripts.
 - [] research question to answer: how many joints is the right number of joints? we're just putting a bunch of springs in series, so each spring makes the K value effectively weaker.